Testing gravity with cosmic variance-limited pulsar timing array correlations: Abstract

 \section{Abstract}

 The nanohertz stochastic gravitational wave background (SGWB) is an excellent early universe laboratory for testing the fundamental properties of gravity.
 In this letter, we elucidate on the full potential of pulsar timing array (PTA) by utilizing cosmic variance-limited, or rather experimental noise-free, correlation measurements to understand the SGWB and by extension gravity.
 We show that measurements of the angular power spectrum play a pivotal role in the PTA precision era for scientific inferencing.
 In particular, we illustrate that cosmic variance-limited measurements of the first few power spectrum multipoles enable us to clearly set apart general relativity from alternative theories of gravity.
+This ultimately conveys that PTAs can be most ambitious for testing gravity in the nanohertz GW regime by zeroing in on the power spectrum.

-\textit{Introduction.---}Pulsar timing arrays (PTAs) are aiming for the next astronomical breakthrough by detecting the nanohertz stochastic gravitational wave background (SGWB) \cite{Burke-Spolaor:2018bvk, NANOGrav:2020spf}.
-This is done so through years-to-decades-long timing observation of an array of millisecond pulsars whose radio pulses' time of arrival perturbations are spatially correlated by the SGWB \cite{Detweiler:1979wn}.
+\textit{Introduction.---}Pulsar timing arrays (PTAs) have achieved an astronomical milestone \cite{NANOGrav:2023gor, Reardon:2023gzh, Antoniadis:2023lym, Xu:2023wog} by detecting the nanohertz stochastic gravitational wave background (SGWB) \cite{Burke-Spolaor:2018bvk, NANOGrav:2020spf}.
+This is done so through timing observation of millisecond pulsars (MSPs) whose radio pulses' time of arrival perturbations are spatially correlated by the SGWB \cite{Detweiler:1979wn}.
 This traditional revered signature is known as the Hellings-Downs (HD) correlation \cite{Hellings:1983fr, Romano:2016dpx}, that is dominantly quadrupolar and is shaped by the same gravitational wave (GW) polarizations that are now so familiar through ground-based GW detectors.
-The detection of the HD could be regarded as the `holy grail' of PTA science, and the present PTA missions \cite{NANOGrav:2020bcs, Goncharov:2021oub, Chen:2021rqp, 2010CQGra..27h4013H} now assembled under one banner `International PTA' (IPTA) have since been gearing up to resolve this elusive signal \cite{Allen:2023kib}.
+The detection of the HD could be regarded as the `holy grail' of PTA science, and the present missions \cite{NANOGrav:2020bcs, Goncharov:2021oub, Chen:2021rqp, 2010CQGra..27h4013H} assembled under one banner `International PTA' (IPTA) have since been gearing up to resolve this elusive signal \cite{Allen:2023kib}.